sinusphi/venvipy/README.md

 ### **Introduction**

-Basically _VenviPy_ is a user friendly graphical interface for creating customized virtual environments or modifing any existiing Python environment (that supports `venv`) quick and easy.
+Basically _VenviPy_ is a user friendly graphical interface for creating customized virtual environments or modifing any existing Python environment (that supports venv) quick and easy.

-It provides a number of useful features like a wizard, that guides the user through the creation process, an overview over all installed environments in a directory and a collection of context menu actions like listing detailed information about an environment and much more.
+It provides useful features like a wizard, that guides the user through the creation process, a table that shows an overview over installed environments in a specific directory and a collection of context menu actions like listing detailed information about an environment and much more.

-These are the main features:
+### **Features**

 - Create virtual environments from any Python version (3.3+) which is properly build or installed on your system
 - Install and update Pip with one click
 - Clone an environment from a requirements file